You have just been invited to collaborate on a Teamwork.com site, so let's show you how to get set up!

 ✓ Explore task properties

-✓ View the Tasks area of a project
+✓ View the tasks List or Table area of a project

 ✓ Compete a task